Tusitala Toese

-Tusitala Toese (born June 4, 1996) also known as Tiny, is an American right wing political activist.
-He is a leader of the Proud Boys, a far right group that engages in political violence in the United States.
-Toese was a key member of the Portland area far right group Patriot Prayer, prior to joining the Proud Boys.
-He has been convicted of multiple criminal charges for violence at rallies.
+Tusitala John Toese (born June 4, 1996) also known as Tiny, is an American convicted felon.
+He is a member of the Proud Boys, a far-right group that engages in political violence in the United States.
+He is also a member of the Portland area far-right group Patriot Prayer, prior to joining the Proud Boys and has been convicted of multiple criminal charges for violence at rallies.
+On July 21, 2023, he was sentenced to 95 months in prison after being convicted of several assault charges.

 Activities

 Toese, a resident of Vancouver, Washington became involved with the far right group Patriot Prayer in 2017.
 He is originally from American Samoa.
 Toese, a friend of Patriot Prayer founder Joey Gibson, punched a man in the face during a Portland, Oregon rally in Chapman Square on May 13, 2017.
-Described as "a regular presence at alt-right events in Portland throughout the year", Toese was detained and first cited for a crime at a rally for Patriot Prayer, a far right group, in August 2017.
-He was then arrested at a Patriot Prayer rally on December 9, 2017, after he struck a counter protester in the face.
+Described as "a regular presence at alt-right events in Portland throughout the year", Toese was detained and first cited for a crime at a rally for Patriot Prayer in August 2017.
+He was then arrested at another Patriot Prayer rally on December 9, 2017, after he struck a counter protester in the face.
 He was convicted of harassment stemming from the fight at the December 2017 rally in downtown Portland.

 Toese is affiliated with both Patriot Prayer and the Proud Boys.
 In January 2018, he led a group of Proud Boys in a counter protest at the 2018 Women's March in Seattle alongside members of Patriot Prayer.
 The Proud Boys, some wearing shirts that targeted feminists as "parasites of the patriarchy", shouted misogynistic slurs at the women attending the event.

-The Southern Poverty Law Center described Toese as Gibson's right hand man in 2018.
+The Southern Poverty Law Center described Toese as Gibson's right-hand man in 2018.

 In May 2018, when in the company of several Proud Boys members, Toese was filmed getting into a physical altercation with a teenager at the Vancouver Mall in Clark County, Washington before security officers intervened and separated them.

 Toese appeared at a Patriot Prayer rally in August 2018 wearing a shirt printed with "Pinochet was right" and RWDS, shorthand used by the Proud Boys for "right wing death squad".
 The following month, he traveled to Austin, Texas with Gibson for a "Free Alex Jones" demonstration (an event protesting the removal of Jones, a conspiracy theorist and radio host, from several social media platforms) where police removed Toese after he threatened bystanders.